 Comprehensive Examinations are written only twice a year, approximately during the last third of the fall and spring semesters; all students writing exams during a particular semester write these during the same week.
-Only under special circumstances may a student write her/his exams during the summer months.
-In this case, all members of the student's Comprehensive Examination Committee must be on campus and available for reading the examinations.
+The exact dates of the written examinations are announced early each semester.